Formal category theory in augmented virtual double categories: Pasting lemmas

 Similarly the notions of right (respectively left or weakly) nullary"/cocartesian path and right (respectively left or weakly) cocartesian path coincide in augmented virtual double categories $\K$ that admit, for each horizontal morphism $\hmap LCD$, a nullary cartesian cell $L \Rightarrow X$ where $X$ is any object; see also \defref{cocartesian path of (0,1)-ary cells} below.
 Examples of such $\K$ are the augmented virtual equipments of enriched profunctors $\enProf{\V}$ and $\enProf{(\V, \V')}$ (\augexsref{2.4}{2.7}); see \exref{cotabulations of enriched profunctors}. \end{example}

-\begin{example} Any cocartesian path, in the sense of \augdefref{7.1}\footnote{Unfortunately Definition~7.1 of the original version of \cite{Koudenburg20} (published 2020-02-24), defining the notion of cocartesian path $\ul \phi$, contains a typo: the paths of identity cells that $\ul\phi$ is concatenated with are allowed to be of any lengths $p$ and $q$, that is $p, q \geq 0$ (and not $p, q \geq 1$ as originally printed).}, is both left and right cocartesian.
-The converse however does not hold in general since cocartesian paths $\ul\phi$ are also required to be preserved under concatenations of the form \mbox{$(\id, \dotsc, \id, \cart)\conc\ul\phi\conc(\cart, \id, \dotsc, \id)$}. \end{example}
+\begin{example} Clearly cocartesian paths are both left and right cocartesian.
+The converse however does not hold in general since cocartesian paths $\ul\phi$ are required to be preserved under two"/sided concatenations of the form \mbox{$(\id, \dotsc, \id, \cart)\conc\ul\phi\conc(\cart, \id, \dotsc, \id)$}. \end{example}